Considered in Committee (Programme Order, 22 June)

 It is a pleasure to speak on a Bill that is so crucial to the security of our country and the safety of our citizens.
 The extradition Bill plugs the capability gap that currently exists whereby the police become aware of a person who is wanted by a non-EU territory but are unable to arrest them without obtaining a warrant from a court first.
-Due to the delay, the suspect may abscond to avoid justice or to commit further crimes, this time in the UK.
+Owing to the delay, the suspect may abscond to avoid justice or to commit further crimes, this time in the UK.
 It is not a point of debate that we all want to see those who perpetrate such serious crimes brought to justice, wherever they may be.
 Furthermore, the people of Rother Valley do not want foreign criminals exploiting loopholes in our system to commit further crime in our communities.
 This Bill enables British police to quickly and efficiently arrest suspects without warrant for the purpose of extradition.
-It is similar to the powers that already exist under the European arrest warrant and will apply to a small number of countries with legal systems that are equally as rigorous and robust as ours.
+It is similar to the powers that already exist under the European arrest warrant, and will apply to a small number of countries with legal systems that are equally as rigorous and robust as ours.

 Much has already been said about the aim and substance of the Bill, so I wish to turn the Committee’s attention to the amendments tabled for our consideration.
 Amendment 15, tabled by the Minister for Security, my right hon.
 Friend the Member for Old Bexley and Sidcup (James Brokenshire), allows for the territories listed in new paragraph 3A to be inserted into new schedule A1.
 Those territories are for the most part member states of the European Union.
 As we heard in the other place, the Bill is not a move to replace the European arrest warrant or to second guess the Brexit negotiations.
 It does, however, seem prudent to list the territories in new schedule A1, just in case we do lose access to the EAW.
 If other arrangements are made, the paragraph will be repealed at the end of 2021, which is a good thing.
-I certainly support such a measure and I follow with interest the Norway or Iceland-style fast-track extradition security partnership that the Government are currently considering to replace the EAW.
+I certainly support such a measure, and I follow with interest the Norway or Iceland-style fast-track extradition security partnership that the Government are currently considering to replace the EAW.

 The sole aim of the Bill is to enable the arrest of a suspect wanted by a trusted non-EU country.
-Canada, Australia, New Zealand, the United States, Liechtenstein and Switzerland are models of good judicial practice and fairness, but also will be some of our key partners going forward.
+Canada, Australia, New Zealand, the United States, Liechtenstein and Switzerland are models of good judicial practice and fairness, but will also be some of our key partners going forward.
 In addition, the highly respected National Crime Agency must be satisfied that a valid request has been made, that such a warrant or conviction exists and that the offence is a serious one.